-BE1-51/27C Time Overcurrent Relays are microprocessor-based devices that provide protection for the phase or phase and neutral time and instantaneous overcurrent functions.
+BE1-51/27R Time Overcurrent Relays are microprocessor-based devices that provide voltage restraint of the phase time overcurrent functions.

 BLOCK DIAGRAM ANALYSIS

 The following block diagram analysis is referenced to Figure 3-1.
 A microprocessor (not illustrated in Figure 3-1) processes signals, performs logic functions, and all of the time overcurrent computations.